Jan Johnston

-Jan Johnston (born 13 October 1968, Salford, England) is an English professional singer & songwriter, best known for collaborating with some of the world's top trance music DJs and producers.
+Jan Johnston (born 21 February 1968) is an English professional singer & songwriter, best known for collaborating with some of the world's top trance music DJs and producers.

 Career

-In the early 1990s, she was signed to Columbia Records as part of the pop duo JJ (with fellow Mancunian Tony Kirkham), which gained some recognition while touring the UK with the #55 minor UK hit "If This Is Love", as well as "Slide Away".
+In the early 1990s, she was signed to Columbia Records as part of the pop duo J.J. (with fellow Mancunian Tony Kirkham), which gained some recognition while touring the UK with the #55 minor UK hit "If This Is Love", as well as "Slide Away".

 However, when the band project failed she continued as a solo artist, turning down the opportunity to sign to Deconstruction Records and instead signing to A&M Records.
 In the mid 1990s, she came to the attention of trance producer BT when he purchased her single "Paris" (which included the song "The Prayer", whose choruses would become the vocal hooks for their most famous collaboration, "Anomaly (Calling Your Name)") from a bargain bin in Manchester.
 Impressed by her vocals, he decided to collaborate with her recording the track "Remember" for the album ESCM.

 Following this, Johnston was in demand to vocal for many other trance tracks, notably for Alan Bremmer and Anthony Pappa's "Freefall" project.
 Upon being given the instrumental, Jan came up with the lyrics resulting in "Skydive (I Feel Wonderful)" which, despite being a club anthem, never translated to a commercial hit, finally hitting the top 40 at No. 35 on its third release in 2001.